vlacs/navigator-archive/README.md

 ### 6. Rejoice
-At this point you should have a development environment running the Aspire project, so get to work and enjoy!
+At this point you should have a development environment running the Navigator project, so get to work and enjoy!

 ## Customizing your Development Environment